JanHerca/urantiapedia/input/markdown/en/Herald/Herald_vol15_1.md

 ## Effective Techniques for Revealing Jesus

 If we take seriously _The Urantia Book_’s call to bring about a new revelation of Jesus to the Christian world, what should be our approach?
-For example, should we spread Urantia Books in an effort to bring about this new revelation of Jesus?
-If this is what the revelators intended, they certainly do not say so; they consistently call for a return to Jesus’ actual teachings, but nowhere do they tell us that this is to be accomplished by spreading Urantia Books.
+For example, should we spread _Urantia Books_ in an effort to bring about this new revelation of Jesus?
+If this is what the revelators intended, they certainly do not say so; they consistently call for a return to Jesus’ actual teachings, but nowhere do they tell us that this is to be accomplished by spreading _Urantia Books_.

 For me the answer to this question of how to bring about a revival of Jesus’ actual teachings is the same as the answer to the question of how I can be most effective in my personal ministry.
 I believe we need to recognize the background beliefs and values of our world and adapt our ministry to the understanding and receptivity of our audience.
 This means we need a ministry that, like the Urantia revelation itself, exalts and affirms the best in Christianity.
 We need to recognize that the truths originally portrayed in the New Testament gospels are the same saving truths that _The Urantia Book_ teaches.